 These features promote competition for customers, which is at the root of most of the marketing challenges you're facing.

-Specifically, here are 6 problems that are relatively common among financial services firms:
+Specifically, here are 6 problems that are relatively common among mortgage brokers:

 Challenge #1: Qualified Lead generation

 It may seem redundant to list "lead generation" as a challenge in a report all about how to generate leads.